The Full-Day Best of Ubud Private Tour hosted by Bali Tours allowed us to maximize our day in Ubud.

-Coffee in our sampler was mixed with coconut sugar and other natural flavors.
+Coffee in our sampler is mixed with coconut sugar and other natural flavors.
 Since tea leaves are not grown in Bali, tea is made from various parts of fruits and coconut sugar.
-Learn more about coconut sugar during our trip to the Coconut Family Plantation in Thailand.
+Learn more about coconut sugar during our trip to the Coconut Family Plantation in Thailand here.

 Located in the Padangtegal village, Ubud Monkey Forest, is a sanctuary to more than 200 macaque monkeys.
 The forest is maintained and owned by the village.
 3 times a day villagers feed the monkeys.
 Sweet potatoes are the staple of the macaques’ diet, but the monkeys are also fed bananas, papayas, corn, cucumbers, coconuts, and other fruit.
 The food is placed in cages to fulfill the monkey’s mischievous nature and attempt of keep them from visiting the nearby village.

 The monkeys are divided into 6 territories.
 Most active during the day, visitors can frequently see macaques fighting unwelcome guests entering their territory in search of food, water, or to cause mischief.
 Males live up to 15 years while females have a life span of 20 years.